 Although child molestation is a crime, a criminal court cannot help a child molestation victim recover from the psychological and social consequences that can develop years after the actual incident.

 A civil lawsuit filed against the person responsible for child molestation allows the victim to hold the molester financially responsible for his, or her, actions by asking the court to order the molester to pay damages to the victim.
 These damages will then help the victim pay for the therapy and psychological rehabilitation that will be necessary to fully recover from everything the victim was forced to endure.
-Most importantly, a civil lawsuit will allow the victim to have the knowledge that the child molester has been brought to justice.
+Most importantly, a Dallas personal injury lawsuit will allow the victim to have the knowledge that the child molester has been brought to justice.

 Damages That May Be Awarded To a Child Molestation Victim